LancelotProgrammer/InCartBackend/README.md

     - role permissions are handled by trait called CanManagePermissions
 - settings
     - SettingsService is responsible to define the getter of each setting, the form component of each setting, the cast of each setting and to cache them all
-- CRUD policy
-    - coupons and advertisements can not be edited.
-They can be deleted, published and unpublished
-    - cities can be deleted if there are no users connected to it. but they can be edited
-    - roles can be deleted if there are no users connected to it. but they can be edited
-    - feedback and tickets can be deleted and processed
-    - orders can not be deleted but they can be archived
-    - categories and products can be deleted, edited, published and unpublished